Before you head off to bed, making some simple fire safety checks can save your life. Here is what to keep an eye out for.

 Simple Checks Before You Head For Bed

 Last year, out of the 6871 fires that the London Fire Brigade attended, 1985 were at night (between 9pm and 9am).
 So, before you go to bed, it’s really important to make some simple checks.
 These will only add a couple of minutes to your day but will significantly reduce your risk of a fire.

-8. Make sure cigarettes are completely out – wet them to be sure
+8. Make sure cigarettes or cigars are completely out – wet them to be sure.

 A good routine can save your life – but an early warning is important too.

 We tend to worry more about fires occurring at night as you are likely to be asleep therefore there is less warning to escape.

 That’s why it is so important to have both your smoke detector alarms working in every room where there is a chance a fire could start.
 Your smoke alarms should wake you if a fire does break out, but you can further reduce your risk by carrying out the simple checks above before you go to bed.